cuda/latex-sandcastle/readme.txt

 1. Download the zip file from http://github.com/cuda/latex-sandcastle/downloads) that matches your CPU architecture.
 2. Place the files from the zip file into the Sandcastle Help File Builder (SHFB) Components and Plug-Ins directory.
    This directory differs depending on your OS.
-   Vista: %ProgramData%\EWSoftware\Sandcastle Help File Builder\Components and Plug-Ins Windows XP: %ALLUSERSPROFILE%\Application Data\EWSoftware\Sandcastle Help File Builder\Components and Plug-Ins
+   Windows Vista, 7, & 8: %ProgramData%\EWSoftware\Sandcastle Help File Builder\Components and Plug-Ins
+   Windows XP: %ALLUSERSPROFILE%\Application Data\EWSoftware\Sandcastle Help File Builder\Components and Plug-Ins
 3. In your SHFB configuration file add the "LaTeX Build Component" to the ComponentConfigurations property of the build section.
 4. Add <latex> tags to your XML comments.
 The <latex> tag must be placed inside regular XML comment tags.